docsforadobe/premiere-scripting-guide/docs/sequence/componentparam.rst

 **Description**

-Obtains the value of the component parameter stream.
+Sets the value of the component parameter stream.
 Note: This can only work on parameters which are not time-variant.

 **Parameters**